-Although some people have the impression this policy is a complete surprise, in fact the gambling policy is the conclusion of a 12-year process.
+Although some people had the impression this policy was a complete surprise, in fact the gambling policy was the conclusion of a 12-year process.

 In 1998, the Bishops of Alberta issued a statement entitled The False Eden of Gambling, in which they voiced concerns over the growing prevalence of gambling in this province and its detrimental effects on individuals and families, in particular among the poor.
 Since then, the Bishops of both Calgary and of St. Paul have offered more teaching on this issue, and have laid down some guidelines that forbid the participation of parishes and institutions of their dioceses in gambling practices that hurt others

-In Edmonton, Archbishop Collins was transferred to Toronto before establishing a policy, so Archbishop Smith has taken up the task.
-In reality, some of our parishes, church groups and school divisions have already withdrawn from dependence on gambling revenue.
-Others have still to do so.
+In Edmonton, Archbishop Collins was transferred to Toronto before establishing a policy, so Archbishop Smith followed up on the task.
+In reality, some of our parishes, church groups and school divisions had already withdrawn from dependence on gambling revenue.
+Others had to do so.

 What exactly is covered by the policy?

 We recognize there are a range of practices that fall under the title “gambling,” from harmless raffle tickets for a quilt to dangerous activities that feed addictive personalities and cause great harm, such as casinos.
 The policy pertains precisely and only to three harmful gambling practices, namely, casinos, VLTs and high-stakes bingos.

 It is guided generally by the principle that we should not seek to profit from activities that we know harm others, especially the poor.
 It follows that:

 - formal co-operation in these activities for fundraising purposes is not to take place;

 - application for grants from sources funded solely by harmful gambling practices is not to be made; and